Clarkston, Georgia: Education

 All the school district-operated schools are located outside of the city limits of Clarkston.

 Atlanta Area School for the Deaf, operated by the State of Georgia, is in the Clarkston city limits.
 Additionally, Georgia Fugees Academy Charter School, a charter school, is in the city limits.

 The Clarkston Campus of Georgia State University's Perimeter College is just south of the city limits.

 Georgia Piedmont Technical College, part of the Technical College System of Georgia, is also south of Clarkston.

 Public libraries

 DeKalb County Public Library operates the Clarkston Branch.

 Refugee resettlement

-Georgia is among states that receive the highest amount of refugees for resettlement, and has resettled more than 37,000 refugees since 1993.
+Georgia is among the states that receive the highest amount of refugees for resettlement, and has resettled more than 37,000 refugees since 1993.
 Clarkston receives a large portion of these refugees, but arrivals have gradually declined yearly since 2016.
 In 2016, then Georgia Governor Nathan Deal issued and then reneged on an executive order attempting to cease influx of Syrian refugees into the state.
 Additionally, as of 2019 federal funding for refugee programs has decreased and executive orders have been issued that allow states increased authority to limit resettlement, which has resulted in the downsizing of several Georgia resettlement organizations.

 Organizations that aid the resettlement of refugees in Clarkston include: